sourceryinstitute/OpenCoarrays/INSTALL.md

 which supports future OpenCoarrays development by providing download data the OpenCoarrays team uses in proposals for research grants and development contracts.

+[top]

 ### Windows ###

 Windows users may run the windows-install.sh script inside the Windows Subsystem for Linux (WSL).

 Requirements:
 * WSL release 14936 or later,
 * Windows Insider Preview, and
 * "Fast" updates option.

 Steps:
 ```
  do-release-upgrade
 ./windows-install.sh
 ```
 where the first command above updates the default Ubuntu 14.04 to 16.04 and the second command must be executed with the present working directory set to the top level of the OpenCoarrays source tree.

 The `windows-install.sh` installation script uses Ubuntu's `apt-get` package manager to build [GCC] 5.4.0, [CMake], and [MPICH].
 Windows users who desire a newer version of GCC are welcome to submit a request via our [Issues] page and suggest a method for updating.
 Previously attempted upgrade methods are described in the discussion thread starting with [commit comment 20539810].

+[top]

 ### Linux ###

 The [Arch Linux] distribution provides an [aur package] for installing OpenCoarrays.
 Users of other Linux distributions may install the [Virtual machine] or use the [Installation Script].
 Alternatively, if you desire to install using other Linux package Linux package management software such as [dnf] or [apt-get], please submit a feature request via our [Issues] page.

+[top]

 ## Virtual machine ##